rebeccalehew/bored-barnacle/README.md

 ## Description:

-The Team Profile Generator app is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+The Team Profile Generator app is a Node.js command-line application that takes in information via user input about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

 ## Installation:
 This app requires the use of the Inquirer package.
 To ensure that you install and use Inquirer version 8.2.4, use the following command in your project folder CLI: `npm i inquirer@8.2.4`.
 Now that you have inquirer available, let's prepare the node environment: